The responsible way to dispose of unwanted medications

 Thomas Koutroulis, Director of Waste & Recycling for the County of Orange

-Take-back bins help community avoid hazards of unused drugs
+Take-back bins help community avoid hazards of unwanted drugs

 There are hazards associated with less responsible disposal methods.
 If you flush medications down the toilet, wastewater treatment plants can’t eliminate the medications and they end up going into the groundwater, where they can cause harm to people, fish, and other living things.
 If you put them into the trash, people can rummage through the trash, potentially contributing to drug abuse.